mogilvie/EncryptBundle/README.md

 Features road map:

+- [x] Create a factory method to expand for different encryptors
+- [x] Create a twig function to decrypt encoded values
 - [ ] Expand parameters to allow selection of encoding method
 - [ ] Create CLI commands
 - [ ] Handle DateTime data types via the bundle.